As you may know, our repository holds the latest stable NGINX and vast array of dynamic modules for it.

 yum -y update getpagespeed-release yum -y install yum-utils yum-config-manager --enable getpagespeed-extras-nginx-mod yum update nginx

 There are some caveats here.
-Primarily, there is one module that depends on specific OpenSSL version:
+Primarily, there is some modules which depend on a specific OpenSSL version:

-So as long as you use NGINX-MOD and want to install the Lua module, keep this in mind:
+So as long as you use NGINX-MOD and want to install any of such modules, keep this in mind:

-<nginx version>.<openssl version>.<module version>so you can easily tell which OpenSSL it was compiled with and whether it’s a “mod” version
+<nginx version>.<openssl version>.<module version>so you can easily tell which OpenSSL they were compiled against and whether it’s a “mod” version

 Going back to the stable package while preserving existing configuration:

-yum-config-manager --disable getpagespeed-extras-nginx-mod rpm --erase --justdb --nodeps nginx-mod # add "nginx-mod-module-lua" if you use Lua module yum install nginx # add "nginx-module-lua" if you use Lua module yum history sync
+yum-config-manager --disable getpagespeed-extras-nginx-mod rpm --erase --justdb --nodeps nginx-mod # add "nginx-mod-module-lua" or "nginx-mod-module-rtmp" if you have them yum install nginx # add "nginx-module-lua" or "nginx-module-rtmp" if you use those modules yum history sync

 Our patch allows for a more fine-grained rate limit configuration.
 Examples: